This website has been reduced (and will be reduced even furher when it goes down). More advanced material will be

 Note: There are claims of 3 K Watts or 950 deg C for one unit, also 1200 deg F for another.

-Note: 2) and 3) items are all Earth based units and only get on a sunny day approx 75% of the sun's radiation due to absorption by the atmosphere.
+Note: 2) and 3) items are all Earth based units.
+On a sunny day they only approx 75% of the sun's radiation due to absorption by the atmosphere.
 Outside the atmosphere you would get even more of the sun's radiation upping SVDS performance.

 Note: There is a history of concentrated solar power going back to the time of Archimedes (in legend) to repel an invading Roman fleet from Syracuse.

 Note: The Antoine Lavoisier diamond experiment used a burning glass to set fire to a diamond to find out what it was made of.

-2. The optimal arrangement of reflectors in solar panel tracker arrays.
+2. The best arrangement of reflectors in solar panel tracker arrays.

 3. Shining light on solar panels.

 Will Cottrell has commissioned a report to show how to raise power output by reflecting light on solar panel arrays on flat roofs.
 It contains an Executive Summary and a Technical Report.

 4. Solar Cookers.

 In Salta, Argentina, a very novel type has been developed.
 The concentrator is a Fresnel type reflector.
 In the focal region, solid aluminum bricks are heated up to 400 deg C. Then the hot bricks are put in an insulated oven in a school.
 The oven permits either the baking of bread or cooking for up to 20 to 30 kg of food.
-Another variant heats water in the focal region, producing steam, which can be used to directly boil food in the cooking pots.
+Another variant heats water in the focal region.
+It produces steam, which can be used to directly boil food in the cooking pots.

 5. Cracking hydrocarbons by solar power.
 This is currently done using hydrocarbons, but would be efficient in Saudi Arabia.
 Caspian Sea oil, particularly polluting, could be processed using solar concentrators to speed chemical reactions.
 At sea a floating solar chemical plant at the equator could convert waste to dissociated chemicals which are recyclable.